appgurueu/hud_timers/Readme.md

 # HUD Timers(`hud_timers`)

-A library for easily maintaining hud timers.
+A library for easily maintaining HUD timers.

-> Wait...
-How long does it take until I can fire that gun again ?

-\- me, playing Minetest

-> Oh, look !
-A tiny grey bar !
-3 secs...
+HUD timers are colorful yet subtle bars indicating some time consuming process.

 ## About